ibm-cloud-docs/direct-link/vrf-on-ibm-cloud.md

 * Remote access by means of the managed VPN services (SSL, IPSec) is limited to the local datacenter; however, the shared ACL backbone allows global access from any entry point.

-* VLAN spanning within a customer's _multiple isolation_ tenancy not available.
+* VLAN spanning within a customer's _multiple isolation_ tenancy is not available.

 ## What happens during account conversion process